etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-testcases/how-to-create-junit-testcases.md

 ###  The Result

-To be able to execute your testcases:
+To be able to execute your test cases:

   * Right click on the `ExampleTest` class.
   * Select Run `ExampleTest`.